steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/class_filesystem.md

          FS' = FS
          result = True

+ <a name="hdfs-rename"></a>** HDFS Behavior**: SHOULD NOT

+ Rename file a over an existing file where `s != dest` results in

+             FS' = FS
+             result = False

+ This situation arises iff attempts to rename a file onto a different file are not considered a failure of the preconditions -and so raise an error.

-Renaming a file under a dir adds file as a child of the dest dir, removes old entry
+Renaming a file under a directory adds the file as a child of the dest dir, retaining the filename of the source; the old entry is no longer present

     if isFile(FS, s) and s != dest:
         FS' where: